 Placement of experienced teachers at the Established Teacher level recognizes these teachers' prior experience and provides them with an opportunity to demonstrate their effectiveness in DCPS through a full set of IMPACT observations.
-However, like all Established Teachers, after one year of Highly Effective performance (or two consecutive years of Effective performance), these experienced teachers will progress to the Advanced Teacher stage, where they will be eligible for differentiated observations and other benefits.
+However, like all Established Teachers, after one year of Highly Effective performance (or two consecutive years of Effective performance), these experienced teachers will progress to the Advanced Teacher stage, where they will be eligible for increases in base salary and other benefits.